Philip A. Rea: Phytochelatin synthase

+Life sciences research implementation

 Rea's current research, which owes its origins to his leadership of the Vagelos Program in Life Sciences & Management, focuses on case studies of the interface between life sciences research and its implementation; the difficult transition from discovery in the laboratory to success in the market and/or toward the expansion of humanitarian efforts.
-Examples of such case studies are 'Statins: from fungus to pharma,’ 'Ivermectin and river blindness,’ 'Can skinny fat beat obesity?', and 'Metformin: out of the backwaters and into the mainstream'; four articles aimed primarily at the educated non-specialist.
+Examples of such case studies are 'Statins: from fungus to pharma,' 'Ivermectin and river blindness,' 'Can skinny fat beat obesity?', and 'Metformin: out of the backwaters and into the mainstream'; four articles aimed primarily at the educated non-specialist.
 The book Managing Discovery: Harnessing Creativity to Drive Biomedical Innovation (2018), coauthored with Mark V. Pauly and Lawton R. Burns, which is an extension of this research effort, addresses the link between life sciences discoveries and their dependence on the investor-driven market system.
 It looks at how the science actually played out through the interplay of personalities, the cultures within and between academic and corporate entities, and the significance of serendipity not as a mysterious phenomenon but one intrinsic to the successes and failures of the experimental approach.
 With newly aggregated data and case studies, the fundamental economic underpinnings of investor-driven discovery management are considered, not as an obstacle or deficiency, but as the only means by which scientists and managers can navigate the unknowable to discover new products.